nullfoxh/PlateBuffer/README.md

 ## Known issues

-The cooldown texture will flicker when a nameplate moves.
-This seems to be unfixable without creating a custom texture.
-I will add an option to disable the texture soon.
+* The cooldown texture will flicker when a nameplate moves.
+You have the option to disable it in the config.

 ## To-do